ska-telescope/developer.skatelescope.org/src/getting-started/mvp.rst

 PSI (Low)
 =========
-For access to the PSI a user needs an SSH tunnel set up.
-Contact the System Team ????? for assistance.
+For access to the PSI Low hosted at CSIRO a user needs an account there.
+Contact the Viola Team on slack #team-viola for assistance.

 AIV Test Engineers